automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aardonyx.md

 # Aardonyx
-## Description: An early stage in the evolution of sauropods.
+## An early stage in the evolution of sauropods.